—SAFe Lean-Agile Principle #9

-The Product Management role has content authority for the Program Backlog.
-They are responsible for identifying customer needs, prioritizing features and developing the program Vision and Roadmap.
-In a similar manner, Solution Management has the content authority for the Solution Backlog.
-They work with Customers to understand their needs, create the Solution vision and Roadmap, define requirements, and guide work through the Solution Kanban.
+Solution Management has content authority for the Solution Backlog.
+They work with customers to understand their needs, prioritize Capabilities, create the Solution vision and roadmap, define requirements, and guide work through the Solution Kanban.

-Lean-Agile enterprises focus on delivering the right Solutions to customers with the highest quality in the shortest lead times.
-This requires people with clear content authority to take responsibility for continuously defining, prioritizing, and validating requirements.
-Working closely with development in short, integrated learning cycles, they bring the voice of the customer to the developers, and the voice of development to the customer.
+Lean enterprises focus on delivering the right solutions to customers with the highest quality in the shortest sustainable lead time.
+This requires people with explicit content authority to take responsibility for continuously defining, prioritizing, and validating requirements.
+Working closely with development, in short, integrated learning cycles, Product and Solution Management bring the voice of the customer to the developers and the voice of development to the customer.

-Product Management and Solution Management are the main content authority for the Program and Solution Backlogs, respectively.
-They create the Vision and work with Customers to understand their needs, define requirements, and guide work through the Solution and Program Kanbans.
-They prioritize work using WSJF, schedule Feature and Capabilities for Release using the Roadmap, validate customer response, and provide fast feedback.
+Product Management and Solution Management prioritize work using Weighted Shortest Job First (WSJF), schedule Features and Capabilities for Release using the Roadmap, validate customer response, and provide fast feedback.

 A Lean-Agile Approach to Content Management

-What SAFe describes as content has traditionally been represented by a Marketing Requirements Document (MRD), Product Requirements Document, and System and Software Requirements Specifications (SRS).
+What SAFe describes as content has traditionally been represented by a Marketing Requirements Document (MRD), Product Requirements Document (PRD), and System Requirements Specifications (SRS).

-We now understand that assumptions about requirements, design, and architecture all need to be validated through actual development, testing, and experimentation , and that teams must be open to emerging knowledge that can be quickly fed back into the solution.
-In SAFe, Continuous Exploration is the process used to continually explore market and user needs, and defining a Vision, Roadmap, and set of features and capabilities that address those needs.
+We now understand that assumptions about requirements, design, and architecture all need to be validated through actual solution development, testing, and experimentation.
+Further, Agile teams must be open to emerging knowledge that can be quickly fed back into the solution .
+In SAFe, Continuous Exploration is the process used to explore the market, and user needs continually, and to define a vision, roadmap, and set of features and capabilities that address those needs.

-As we see in Solution Intent, some of the requirements of the solution are likely to be well understood and fixed from the beginning, while others are variable and can only be understood during the development process.
+As described in Solution Intent, some of the requirements of the solution are likely to be well understood and fixed from the beginning, while others are variable and can only be recognized during the product development process.
 Managing this new approach is the primary responsibility of Product and Solution Management.
-In the Lean Enterprise, these responsibilities must be fulfilled in a far more Agile manner, as is illustrated in Table 1.
+In the Lean Enterprise, these duties must be fulfilled in a far more Agile manner, as is illustrated in Table 1.